Z3Prover/z3/src/api/js/README.md

 You'll need to have emscripten set up, along with all of its dependencies.
 The easiest way to do that is with [emsdk](https://github.com/emscripten-core/emsdk).

-Then run `npm i` to install dependencies, `npm run build-ts` to build the TypeScript wrapper, and `npm run build-wasm` to build the wasm artifact.
+Then run `npm i` to install dependencies, `npm run build:ts` to build the TypeScript wrapper, and `npm run build:wasm` to build the wasm artifact.

 ## Tests